martinthenth/goal/README.md

 |                        | `:max`                      | maximum array length                                                                                 |
 |                        | `:is`                       | exact array length                                                                                   |
 | More basic types       |                             | See [Ecto.Schema](https://hexdocs.pm/ecto/Ecto.Schema.html#module-primitive-types) for the full list |

-The default basic type is `:string`.
-You don't have to define this field if you are using the basic syntax.

 All field types, excluding `:map` and `{:array, :map}`, can use `:equals`, `:subset`, `:included`, `:excluded` validations.